top of page

 The Traditional View of Coaching

-Most coaches begin their careers because they see themselves as teachers — people who have knowledge to share.
-Traditionally, coaching has meant providing constant technical instruction, corrections, and feedback to help athletes refine their movements.
+Most coaches start their careers as teachers.
+They have knowledge to share!
+Traditionally, coaching meant giving constant technical instruction, corrections, and feedback.
+The goal?
+Help athletes refine their movements.

-In this model, success is often seen as achieving “perfect technique.”
-But this perspective assumes there’s one correct way to move — and that’s where the problem begins.
+In this model, success often looks like achieving “perfect technique.”
+But here’s the catch: this perspective assumes there’s only one correct way to move.
+That’s where the problem begins!

 The Myth of Perfect Technique

-If there were truly a perfect technique, every elite basketball player would shoot the same, every pitcher would throw identically, and every sprinter’s stride would look identical.
-Yet, that’s not what we see.
+If there were truly a perfect technique, every elite basketball player would shoot the same way.
+Every pitcher would throw identically, and every sprinter’s stride would look the same.
+But that’s not what we see!

-The best athletes in the world each have their own movement signatures — unique solutions to the same problems.
-This variability isn’t a flaw; it’s part of what makes them successful.
+The best athletes in the world have their own movement signatures.
+They each find unique solutions to the same problems.
+This variability isn’t a flaw; it’s part of what makes them successful!

-Researchers like Rob Gray, PhD from Arizona State University have helped us understand that movement isn’t about rote repetition but about problem solving.
-Each rep offers an athlete the chance to explore, adjust, and self-organize around key invariants — movement principles that support efficiency and stability without dictating uniformity.
+Researchers like Rob Gray, PhD from Arizona State University, help us understand that movement isn’t about rote repetition.
+It’s about problem-solving!
+Each repetition gives athletes a chance to explore, adjust, and self-organize around key invariants.
+These are movement principles that support efficiency and stability without dictating uniformity.

 The Modern Coach as a Designer of Environments

-Modern coaching is shifting from directing athletes to designing environments that help them learn.
-The coach’s job is no longer to create robots, but to develop adaptive athletes.
+Modern coaching is shifting!
+It’s moving from directing athletes to designing environments that foster learning.
+The coach’s job is no longer to create robots.
+Instead, it’s about developing adaptive athletes.

-This means adjusting constraints — space, rules, resistance, or tasks — so that athletes face movement challenges that promote discovery, creativity, and adaptability.
+This means adjusting constraints—space, rules, resistance, or tasks.
+These adjustments help athletes face movement challenges that promote discovery, creativity, and adaptability.

-For example, rather than endlessly correcting a soccer player’s kick, a coach might vary the target size, distance, or add defenders.
-These small changes encourage exploration and adaptation — key ingredients in athletic growth.
+For example, instead of endlessly correcting a soccer player’s kick, a coach might vary the target size, distance, or add defenders.
+These small changes encourage exploration and adaptation—key ingredients for athletic growth!

 From Feedback to Facilitation

-Feedback is still valuable, but it should be used strategically.
+Feedback is still valuable, but it should be used strategically!
 Instead of telling athletes exactly what to do, feedback should spark curiosity and guide exploration.
-The aim is not replication but problem solving — building athletes who can perceive, decide, and act effectively under pressure.
+The aim is not replication but problem-solving.
+We want to build athletes who can perceive, decide, and act effectively under pressure.

 The Future of Coaching

-The role of the coach is evolving.
-It’s no longer about teaching one ideal movement but creating conditions that allow athletes to discover their own.
+The role of the coach is evolving!
+It’s no longer about teaching one ideal movement.
+It’s about creating conditions that allow athletes to discover their own.

 Comments